The Role of Deep Packet Inspection in Internet Shutdowns

-Internet shutdowns cause economic disruption, stifle citizens’ capacity to access vital information, and undermine freedom of expression.
-Despite this, they remain a common tool used by governments during protests, elections, and conflict.
+Internet shutdowns cause economic disruption, stifle citizens’ capacity to access vital online information, and undermine freedom of expression.
+Despite this, deliberate internet outages remain a common tool used by governments during protests, elections, and conflict.

 Internet Service Providers (ISPs) have very little power to refuse when governments order them to restrict their services.
 However, little is known about the technology ISPs use to block social media platforms and other content.

 We believe that an open, free and accessible internet is vital to protect human rights.
-For this reason, we decided to unearth the companies responsible for providing ISPs with technology that enables repressive internet restrictions.
+We have therefore decided to investigate the companies responsible for providing ISPs with technology that enables repressive internet restrictions.

-Allot Ltd. is an Israeli telecommunication company that produces and sells a range of products, including Deep Packet Inspection (DPI) technology.
-While DPI can be used for legitimate purposes, such as restricting access to inappropriate content for children, it can also be used to monitor and block access to social media platforms, political content, and censorship circumvention technologies such as VPN apps.
+Allot Ltd. is an Israeli telecommunications company that produces and sells a range of products, including Deep Packet Inspection (DPI) technology.
+While DPI can be used for legitimate purposes, such as restricting access to inappropriate content for children, it can also be used to monitor and block access to social media platforms, political content, and censorship circumvention technologies such as Virtual Private Networks (VPNs).

-This report focuses on social media shutdowns and other content blocks because internet blackouts do not normally require the use of DPI technology.
+This report focuses on social media shutdowns and other online content blocks because full internet blackouts do not normally require the use of DPI technology.

 One of Allot’s webpages promotes its ability to provide communication service providers with “granular, big data visibility into network, user and application behavior,” and its SmartSentinel product can reportedly help providers “selectively block applications such as VPNs or social media to protect public safety.”

-View the list of sources, which compiles links to every Allot document and report cited in this investigation
+View our list of sources, which compiles links to every Allot document and report cited in this investigation

-Demand for VPN applications often surges during internet restrictions as they provide a means for citizens’ to bypass blocks on specific content.
+Demand for VPNs often surges during internet restrictions as they provide a means for citizens’ to bypass blocks on specific content.
 However, authorities frequently retaliate by blocking access to these services.

 Analysis of the company’s investor documents and news reports shows that Allot has commercial relationships with 14 ISPs that have conducted internet disruptions in 21 countries since 2018.